experimaestro/experimaestro-python/docs/tutorial.md

     experimaestro run-experiment --run-mode dry-run debug.yaml
 ```

+The run mode controls the experiment: `dry-run` is used to just test that the
+script runs until the end, `generate` generates job directories, and `normal`
+launches the jobs.

+The `ExperimentHelper` API is described in [this document](./experiments.md).

 Finally, while many parameters can have an effect on the process outcome, only a
 subset of those are monitored during a typical experiment.
 These are specially